Joshua-Jam/Joshua-Jam/README.md

 - Heya!
 Im Joshua, a programmer curently based in Brasil looking to learn new things and show them to the world.
 - Im fond of learning new programming languages.
-- Im currently focusing myself in front-end development.
+- Im currently focusing myself in PHP development.